-4) Funded or helped fund speakers at 9 symposia and 3 keynote lecturers
+3) Funded or helped fund speakers at 9 symposia and 3 keynote lectures

-6) Helped to continue Animal Frontiers and Jr. Animal Scientists programs.
+4) Helped continue Animal Frontiers and Jr. Animal Scientists programs

-1) Complete fundraising for the following Appreciation Clubs
+1) Complete fundraising for the James Sartin Appreciation Club

 The ASAS Foundation was created by the ASAS Board of Directors to identify individual and corporate entities who would seek to emulate the actions of F.B.
 Morrison in enhancing and perpetuating the activities of the society.
 The Foundation seeks to create a nucleus of funds and investments from which its Board of Directors and its membership may address critical issues facing the profession.
 Moreover, we would encourage the funding of ventures into new areas that will assist the society and its members in obtaining excellence in a highly dynamic industry.
 We visualize a corpus of funds composed of gifts, grants, and endowments, each tailored to the needs and wishes of the donor and that are consistent with the mission of ASAS.

 Goals and Objectives

 - Create a sufficient corpus of funds to address issues of significance to ASAS.

 - Develop a procedure of donor identification, classification, cultivation, and solicitation.

 - Develop a vehicle through which the society may receive contributions and disperse the proceeds consistent with legal and regulatory requirements and in accordance with the wishes of the donor.